 “The economic impact was $580 -million a year, and that includes loss of education, loss of future income, Medicaid,” said Sylvia Ruiz.
 She directs the New Mexico Teen Pregnancy Coalition, and she pointed to an economic impact study conducted in 2004 by Dr. Philip Ganderton of the University of New Mexico that found it’s not uncommon for babies born to teens to have special needs.

 “Frequently, these babies can be born with developmental issues needing ancillary services like occupational, physical, speech therapy, those kinds of things.
 So it includes everything, that cost,” Ruiz added.

 As a mom living in a low-income household, Karla spends close to $1000 a month on Harley’s special formula and diapers.
 She smiles with emphasis that she loves her baby, but if she had it to do over again:

 “I made an error and I know, I don’t regret it because I love my baby, but I wish I could’ve gotten pregnant later in my life.”

-Compared with their peers who delay childbearing, teen girls who have babies are less likely to finish high school, more likely to rely on public assistance and more likely to be poor as adults.
+According to the U.S. Department of Health and Human Services, "compared with their peers who delay childbearing, teen girls who have babies are less likely to finish high school, more likely to rely on public assistance and more likely to be poor as adults."